 Your qualification is divided into units.
 Each unit covers a different area of your work as a barber.
-For each unit you achieve you will earn credits.

-To achieve the qualification you need to earn enough credits to meet the qualification structure, which is included in the 'Summary of unit achievement' section.
-The qualification structure is made up of mandatory and optional units.
-Mandatory units are units that you must complete.
-There are also optional units, where you can select the right units that match your interests and the needs of your salon or barbershop.
-To achieve your qualification you must earn the minimum number of credits across both the mandatory and optional units.
+To achieve this qualification, you need to meet the qualification structure, which is included in the 'Summary of unit achievement' section.
+The qualification is made up of six mandatory units that you must complete.